-Mr. HUMPHRYS: I am unfortunate in not hearing the opening of the hon, mover of the motion, but I have been fortunate in hearing the reply by the hon, Member for Demerara River.
-All he has said I endorse and it is unnecessary for me to add All the facts are well known to each and every Member of this Council.
-It is really not a trifling matter to say the Banks must pay another dollar or \$2,000 or \$3,000 licence having just reduced the fee, because the fact is the issue of their Currency Notes has been taken Government carefully from them. considered that and reduced licence fee, and not even a year later Member, the hon.
-Nominated forward and savs Edun. comes "Increase the licence to \$5,000."
+Mr. HUMPHRYS: I am unfortunate in not hearing the opening of the hon, mover of the motion, but I have been fortunate in hearing the reply by the hon.
+Member for Demerara River.
+All he has said I endorse and it is unnecessary for me to add anything.
+All the facts are well known to each and every Member of this Council.
+It is really not a trifling matter to say the Banks must pay another dollar or \$2,000 or \$3,000 licence having just reduced the fee, because the fact is the issue of their Currency Notes has been taken from them.
+Government carefully considered that and reduced the licence fee, and not even a year later the hon.
+Nominated Member, Mr. Edun, comes forward and "Increase the licence to \$5,000."
 The question of increasing any licence of this kind is one Government considers from the point of view of policy and not as the hon.
 Member thinks-the Banks can afford to pay more and, therefore, make them pay more.
 If that is the principle we are acting on, then I suggest to the hon.
-Member moves that all that he moneylenders in this Colony should pay a very high licence fee. are the blood-suckers of this Colony, I have never been in their hands, but I know many persons who have been.
-They charge 200 per cent, interest, and it would be a good thing for this Colony if everybody who charges an interest above six per cent, is made to pay a very high licence fee, as I believe obtains in the Island of Barbados.
-I believe that at one period of time the hon, the Colonial Secretary was in Barbados, and he can enlighten us.
+Member that he moves that all registered moneylenders in this Colony should pay a very high licence fee. are the blood-suckers of this Colony.
+I have never been in their hands, but I know many persons who have been.
+They charge 200 per cent. interest, and it would be a good thing for this Colony if everybody who charges an Interest above six per cent. is made to pay a very high licence fee, as I believe obtains in the Island of Barbados.
+I believe that at one period of time the hon. the Colonial Secretary was in Barbados, and he can enlighten us.